sammigachuhi/my_django/docs/15-rendering-on-render.md

 ## Render

-Create an account in Render and Proceed to **Create a web service** menu.
+Create an account in Render and proceed to **Create a web service** menu.

 Connect Render to the Github account containing your Django app.